Home

 Scented votives can help to set the mood and also tie into your seasonal wedding theme.
 Who doesn't like the smell of gingerbread around the holidays or pumpkin in the fall?

-Tie Into Your Wedding Theme
+Match Your Wedding Theme

 A wedding candle centerpiece can help to finish off your overall wedding theme.
 Use colors that match your wedding colors, or choose unique shapes that accent your theme.